Managing Policy Bundles

-The Policy Manager displays a list of bundles loaded in the Anchore Engine.
+The Policy Manager displays a list of bundles loaded in the system.
 Each Policy Bundle has a unique name, unique ID (UUID), and optionally a description.

-If no bundle ID is specified, then the Anchore Engine will use the active bundle which can be considered as the default bundle.
+If no bundle ID is specified, then Anchore Enterprise will use the active bundle which can be considered as the default bundle.
 Only one bundle can be set as default/active at any time.
 This bundle will be highlighted with a green ribbon.

 Note: Bundles which are not marked as Active can still be explicitly requests as part of policy evaluation.